Contest Rules

 • Be in grade 9-12 and associated with a California high school, including but not limited to: public, private, charter, alternative, and home schools.

-• Be associated with a college, university, club, community-based organization (e.g. a chapter of NAMI), or other agency or program in California.
+• Be associated with a college, university, club, community-based organization, or other agency or program in California.

 • Be a middle school student (aged 12-14).
 Middle School students may only submit to the Walk in Our Shoes category.